 How to become a CLOCS Champion

-There is a CLOCS Champion membership fee of £600/annum.
+There is an annual CLOCS Champion membership fee of £960 + VAT.
 This does not apply to charities and community groups.
 Please contact the CLOCS team – firstname.lastname@example.org

 This low level of co-investment is needed to accelerate and increase the adoption and implementation of CLOCS across the UK, and to better support registered organisations committed to positive action to eliminate the risk of harm to communities from their construction logistics activity.

 If you are ready to commit to saving lives then your first step is to register to become a CLOCS Champion.
 After your registration has been processed you will receive information on how to create your own Champion Account where you will be able to build your profile and submit your first implementation plan for approval.
 Your membership fee will be due as soon as your first implementation plan has been approved.

 The Association for Project Safety [APS] believes the CLOCS initiative is helping to cut deaths and serious injuries on Britain’s roads.
 We have all a part to play in helping raise awareness of the dangers so at-risk road users understand how they can stay safe and construction drivers learn ways to reduce the risks their vehicles can pose.

 APS is proud to be a CLOCS partner and to help our members design road safety into any project on which they work.